oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **New Special Action: "Wild Chance!"** (Side, Black Pilot)

 ...something about flipping top card of the deck, getting a bonus if black, or something else if red?
+Or a different effect for each suit, three of which are good, one is bad.

 also random plays in gambits, if black then 2x value, if red then auto fail.
 Maybe a separate power?